 Senior Creative Director for iThrive Games

 Heidi McDonald is the Senior Creative Director for iThrive Games, who directs iThrive’s developer outreach activities and provides creative direction on game development projects.
-She leads retreats, workshops, game jams, and conference events designed to engage top industry and academic professionals in conceptualizing, creating, and testing games to support teen thriving.
-Drawing on her experience as a game designer and writer (9 titles as writer and designer for Schell Games in Pittsburgh), she translates iThrive Games’ teen thriving concepts into actionable design resources for game developers and offers developer consults for designers making games with social emotional learning outcomes.
-Heidi won Women in Gaming’s Rising Star Award in 2013, and her work has won awards from entities including Serious Play, the Pittsburgh Technology Council, and the IGF.
+Drawing on her experience as a game designer and writer (including 9 titles for Schell Games), she produces instructional design resources and provides consultations for game developers making games with social emotional learning outcomes.
+Heidi was honored with Women in Gaming’s Rising Star Award in 2013, and her work in games has won awards from entities including Serious Play, the Pittsburgh Technology Council, and the IGF.
 Author and editor of Digital Love: Romance and Sexuality in Games, Heidi has published and lectured extensively on romance and sexuality in games and how they relate to players’ emotional engagement.
 She is also known for her collection of magnificent hats and for popping up places dressed as her pirate alter-ego, Lizzie Bones.
 She has dedicated her career to the idea that games can do amazing things for human beings.

 Sometimes when you work in game writing, you get to make up your own characters because you are working on a studio-owned IP.
 Often, though, you are tasked with writing for a world with canon that already exists, which presents its own specific set of challenges.
 Heidi McDonald moderates a panel of industry all-star narrative designers with experience in game writing using existing licenses.
 There will also be a Q&A period for other writers about writing with existing licenses.